 Contrary to popular belief, you don’t need hour-long gym sessions to see results after 40.
 Research suggests that multiple short exercise sessions throughout the day produce similar or better metabolic benefits compared to one long session.

-Metabolic advantages: Short, intense workouts create an “afterburn effect” (EPOC - Excess Post-Exercise Oxygen Consumption) that keeps your metabolism elevated for up to 24 hours after exercise.
+Metabolic advantages: Short, intense workouts create an “afterburn effect” (EPOC - Excess Post-Exercise Oxygen Consumption) that keeps your metabolism elevated for several hours after exercise.
+The exact magnitude depends on session intensity and duration, so framing EPOC as a modest, cumulative contributor to weekly energy balance is more accurate than treating it as a metabolic shortcut.

-Cortisol management: Long endurance sessions can elevate cortisol levels, which may contribute to abdominal fat storage.
-Shorter workouts provide benefits without the stress hormone spike.
+Cortisol management: Long endurance sessions can elevate cortisol levels, which may contribute to abdominal fat storage, a pattern already pronounced in perimenopausal women as estrogen declines.
+Shorter workouts provide cardiovascular and metabolic benefits without the prolonged stress-hormone exposure that undermines recovery, sleep, and body composition in this age group.

 Sustainability: Brief daily workouts are more sustainable than lengthy gym commitments, leading to better long-term adherence and results.
-Schoenfeld et al. (2016) found that training each muscle group at least twice per week produced approximately 27% greater hypertrophy than once-weekly training in a meta-analysis of 25 studies, a strong rationale for the short, frequent format that fits women’s busy lives after 40.
+Schoenfeld et al. (2016, PMID 27102172) found that training each muscle group at least twice per week produced approximately 27 percent greater hypertrophy than once-weekly training in a meta-analysis of 25 studies, a strong rationale for the short, frequent format that fits women’s busy lives after 40.
+Two 20-minute or four 10-minute sessions weekly deliver more usable muscle-protein-synthesis signal than a single 60-minute Saturday workout.

 The Strength Training Imperative